 Please use these descriptions when publishing or broadcasting stories about the IU School of Informatics and Computing at IUPUI or the Informatics Diversity-Enhanced Workforce (iDEW) program.

 School of Informatics and Computing

 The Indiana University School of Informatics and Computing at IUPUI is the first school of its kind in the nation and a leader in information and data science.
-The IU School of Informatics and Computing is committed to building a smarter, diverse IT workforce through undergraduate and graduate programs in human-centered computing, biomedical informatics, biohealth informatics, library and information science, data science, and media arts and science.
+The IU School of Informatics and Computing is committed to building a smarter, diverse IT workforce through undergraduate and graduate programs in human-computer interaction, biomedical informatics, biohealth informatics, library and information science, applied data science, and media arts and science.

 Informatics Diversity-Enhanced Workforce